mriviere-company/test-technique/README.md

 3. Data Parser :

-To convert your file in CSV please enter "php -f parser.php yourdirectory" in the terminal" like "php -f parser.php parser_test".
+To convert your file in CSV please enter "php -f parser.php" in the terminal where you have your other files/directories to export.

 Note :
 Test Javascript isn't finish.
 It will display an error about the render but you can look at the react code.
-And the for the Data Parser I ran out time so there is the way to get the files and to create a CSV but there isn't something for feed the CSV.